 Finding your body-fat percentage is an imprecise endeavor.

-The lack of a guide on this site to help you find this has been something that has bugged me for some time, however it seems like I’ve found a fix for that – a quick calculation to help you to get a good estimation of your body-fat percentage that can be used to help you set up your diet more precisely.
+The lack of a guide on this site to help you find this has been something that has bugged me for some time.

 Here’s a rundown of the methods we typically have available to us for measuring body fat, from most to least accurate.
-I’m basing this on their standard error of estimate (SEE) – which basically means how accurate they are for most people:
+The numbers given are the individual error rates that have been observed:

-- Body-fat caliper measurements.
-Skilled practitioner, ~3%.
-Non-skilled practitioner ~5%.
+- Body-fat caliper measurement accuracy. — Skilled practitioner, ~3%.

-Here’s that US navy formula.
-Take a look and then we’ll get into some practical recommendations:
+Here’s that US Navy body fat calculator formula.
+Take a look and then we’ll get into some practical recommendations.

 - Height – Get someone else to do it for you if possible.